IronCoreLabs/ironcorelabs.github.io/products/ironsftp/index.md

 {% include slides/header-hero-button-centered.html
   header="Docs"
-  details="Documentation is on the repository with GitHub." buttonUrl="https://github.com/IronCoreLabs/ironssh" buttonText="<i class='fa fa-github'></i> View GitHub Repo"
+  details="Documentation is on the repository with GitHub and in the man pages." buttonUrl="https://github.com/IronCoreLabs/ironssh" buttonText="<i class='fa fa-github'></i> View GitHub Repo"
 %}